 I know this is a radical thing to say in our modern evangelical culture, but the concept of integrity assumes that it’s possible to do so.

 A call for integrity doesn’t promote self-righteousness, which is again the two-faced life, but real righteousness, which is to be found in Jesus Christ alone.

-2 Corinthians 11:3 “But I fear, lest perhaps as the serpent deceived Eve by his craftiness, so your minds may be corrupted from the simplicity [singleness, simplicity, sincerity, mental honesty] that is in Christ.”
+2 Corinthians 11:3 “But I fear, lest perhaps as the serpent deceived Eve by his craftiness, so your minds may be corrupted from the simplicity [singleness, integrity, sincerity, mental honesty] that is in Christ.”

 4. “Transparency” presses for a potentially unhealthy openness with people who may not be trustworthy